Updated February 2026

 Wool

-Some of Earth Weave’s lines can be used in light commercial applications and those do not contain mothproofing or other chemical treatments.
+Some of Earth Weave’s lines can be used in light commercial applications, and those do not contain mothproofing or other chemical treatments.
 In a light commercial setting, this is the “greenest” way to go.

 If I was choosing carpet for a commercial space I would consider Earth Weave first, then Woolshire, and then FLOR.

-Can Carpet ever be a Healthy Flooring?
+Can Carpet Ever Be a Healthy Flooring?

 The FLOR tiles can be taken apart and even washed in the bathtub or outside.
-While Forbo’s Flotex can take a lot of scrubbing since the fibers are extremely short.

-Chemicals used in the Installation of Carpet
+Chemicals Used in the Installation of Carpet

 Conventional carpet is either glued down or tacked down.
 The seams are melted together.